soyoahn/soyoahn.github.io/_posts/2025-07-24-my-joy-runbook.md

 # My Joy Runbook
 ---

-A place to collect inspiration, advice, and ideas to set me back on a good path I've fallen into a funk.
+A place to collect inspiration, advice, and ideas to set me back on a good path when I've fallen into a funk.

 When feeling super bad, try these things and don't skip steps: <br><br>
 **⏱ Completion time: 1-2h** | Might seem like lot now, but it sure beats being in your funk for days.